 - The Studio is an all-foam mattress that uses memory foam as the comfort layer for a bit of contouring comfort.

-- The overall design is of a no-frills mattress and has a firmer feel than you might expect out of a foam bed.
+- It’s a no-frills mattress and has a firmer feel than you might expect from a foam bed.
 Stomach sleepers might prefer the Studio.

 - The Studio is Leesa’s least expensive mattress option and I think it’s a strong value buy.